 Dr Jaswinder Lota

-Reader in School of Architecture Computer & Engineering
+Reader in Engineering

 - Investigating OFDM, single carrier modulation and MIMO transmission in mm wave frequency band.
 Design of optimal antenna arrays for massive MIMO base stations and compact MIMO handsets for 5G employing spatial beam switching to increase antenna gains.

 - Employing novel ubiquitous real-time accurate location tracking in IoT for urban mobility and people flow to develop sustainable cities by integrating citizens, urban mobility and services (which are entities) into an effective IoT ecosystem.